Free Preventive Maintenance Checklist + Learn to Make Your Own

 The information is regularly updated

-- Sometimes an asset breakdown causes an issue that can’t be fully fixed.
-For instance, if part XY is loose or cracked, a checklist can note for a technician to be very careful when removing the casing.
+• Sometimes an asset breakdown leads to an issue that requires ongoing monitoring or adjustments rather than a one-time fix.
+For instance, if part XYZ is loose or cracked, a checklist can notify the technician to be very careful when removing the casing.

 When you have your preventive maintenance checklist ready, run it by an experienced maintenance technician to ensure it is complete.
 It is also helpful to test your checklist by having a technician who was not in the process of writing it, complete a test PM.